netzob/netzob/README.rst

 Licenses
 ========

-This software is licensed under the GPLv3 License.
+This software is provided under the GPLv3 License.
 See the ``COPYING.txt`` file in the top distribution directory for the full license text.

 The documentation is under the CC-BY-SA licence.